 How open to the elements were the holiday rental properties we stayed in at Manuel Antonio?
 Susan, our brilliant concierge suggested we leave a light on at night on each floor of Casa Elsa “so the bats don’t think it’s a cave”.
 She wasn’t joking.
+But there certainly was plenty of monkey business.

 On our first night at Casa Elsa, the massive trees next to the open dining room started making creaking noises.
 At first we were a little concerned that the wind and rain were going to knock the trees over, but as it turned out it was our first encounter with one of our furry new friends.
 It was a sloth.